Quick Links

 Wesley College 175 Sponsorship Programme - Information

-Have a read of some of the projects that the 175 Making a Difference has helped out already!
+Have a read below about some of the projects that the 175 Making a Difference has helped out already!

 Jonah Lindroos - Seychelles